hellozhuo/ycm_configure/README.md

 That all the whistles and bells, enjoy it!

 Question2 solution:
-replace pdb.py in python2's lib with this pdb.py
+replace pdb.py in python2's lib with this pdb.py<br/>

+update on 1.11.2018<br/>
+when finishing the first two steps above, there is an alternative for the rest steps:<br/>
+3.<br/>
+cd ~/.vim/bundle/YouCompleteMe<br/>
+./install.py --clang-completer<br/>
+and do step 4...